Investing

 Although often in the news, inheritance tax is still not widely understood.
 That’s worrying, because it affects thousands of families every year.
 We hope this guide can help you take the initiative.

 If you thought inheritance tax was just for extremely wealthy people to worry about, think again.
-Rising property prices have meant more estates than ever are likely to face an inheritance tax bill.
-In fact, the amount of inheritance tax collected is expected to reach £6.9 billion by 2023-24, an increase of £1.5 billion in just five years.1
+Rising property prices, in recent years, have meant more estates than ever are likely to face an inheritance tax bill.
+In fact, the amount of inheritance tax collected is expected to reach £9 billion by 2027-28, an increase of £1.5 billion in just three years.1

 If your estate has an inheritance tax liability, your beneficiaries will have to pay the inheritance tax bill.
 This may not be the kind of legacy most people think of leaving behind.